utdata/rwdir/docs/05-sums-import.md

 ### The goals of the notebook

 As noted before, I separate cleaning into a separate notebook so that each subsequent analysis notebook can take advantage of that work.
 It's the DRY principal in programming: Don't Repeat Yourself.
 Often I will be in an analysis notebook realizing that it would be helpful to add a cleaning step to my import notebook, and I will.
-Because I've worked with and researched this data, I'm aware of cleaning steps that a newcomer exploring the might not be aware of at this point.
-But here we will take advantage of my experience and so all this work up front even though you haven't seen the "need" for them yet.
+Because I've worked with and researched this data, I'm aware of cleaning steps that a newcomer to the data might not be aware of at this point.
+But here we will take advantage of my experience and do all this cleaning work up front even though you haven't seen the "need" for it yet.

 That's a long-winded opening to say let's add our notebook goals so you know what's going on here.